Oscar Wilde’s The Importance of Being Earnest at the Walnut Street Theatre, Philadelphia

 When a play goes well, for instance with Peter Hall‘s production of Wilde’s An Ideal Husband at the Haymarket in 1990s, it can seem effortless.

 The paradox of a successful collaborative effort, however, is that it produces a magical effect that masks how it was it all achieved, so that it is easy to take for granted the teamwork and intelligence that lay behind it.
-Satisfaction in an audience often nullifies analysis.
+Thus satisfaction in an audience often nullifies analysis.
 But Sos Eltis expressed it perfectly when she said that Hall’s production combined:

 “a recognition of the essential vulgarity of the play’s society with an emphasis on the emotional depth and humanity which underlay Wilde’s wit…Hall followed Shaw’s insight in viewing the characters’ epigrams as the crystallization of intense feeling: as Hall explained, ‘The more emotional they become, the more extravagant the wit.’
 The key to Hall’s production was Martin Shaw’s Lord Goring, played as a sympathetic portrait of Wilde himself, an empathetic, wistful and wise man whose mask of flippancy concealed ‘infinite reserves of charity and shrewdness’.